 - Investing in commercial solar panels to power all operations at the Laing O’Rourke Centre of Excellence for Modern Construction in Nottinghamshire.

-However, the company fully recognises that to achieve net zero it must work with clients, suppliers and academic partners to innovate and develop ways to reduce Scope 3 (supply chain) emissions.
-Through the Laing O’Rourke Centre for Construction Engineering and Technology at Cambridge University, it will increase research into decarbonising construction and advance the knowledge of its own employees and others.
+However, we fully recognise that to achieve net zero we must work with clients, suppliers and academic partners to innovate and develop ways to reduce Scope 3 (supply chain) emissions.
+Through the Laing O’Rourke Centre for Construction Engineering and Technology at Cambridge University, we will increase research into decarbonising construction and advance the knowledge our employees and others.